Crotoxin: The CB subunit

 The CB subunit is a phospholipase A2 protein.
 The C-terminal (C-terminus) of the CB subunit is important for the interaction between both subunits as it interacts with an alpha helix of CA. The CA subunit thereby blocks a part of the enzyme surface of phospholipase A2, resulting in an impossibility to be activated.
 This means the phospholipase A2 cannot adsorb onto a lipid/water interface from the cell membrane.
 Residues on the CB subunit which are involved in the enzyme surface and blocked by the CA subunit are F24 and F119, which are phenylalanine amino acids.
 It however was found that these residues are not part of the active site.

 The interface between CA and CB is formed by three tryptophan amino acids which play an important role in the stability of the crotoxin complex.

 Reactivity

 The different isoforms of both subunits CA and CB can form crotoxin complexes which can be subdivided into two classes: moderately toxic with a high phospholipase A2 activity or more toxic with a lower enzymatic activity.
 The isoforms thereby also play a role in the stability of the crotoxin complex.
 Less toxic complexes are less stable while the more toxic complexes are more stable.
 The more toxic crotoxin complexes therefore dissociate more slowly than the less toxic ones.
-The relation between toxicity and enzym activity is a result of the synergistic manner (Synergy) of action of both subunits.
+The relation between toxicity and enzyme activity is a result of the synergistic manner (Synergy) of action of both subunits.
 For this the CA subunit enhances the toxicity of the CB subunit while it reduces its enzyme activity and anticoagulant activity.